kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

     ResourceClaimTemplateName *string
 }

+type WorkloadItemFunc func(*WorkloadItem)

-// WorkloadNode represents a logical component of a workload (e.g., the whole JobSet,
+// WorkloadItem represents a logical component of a workload (e.g., the whole JobSet,
-// a specific ReplicatedJob role, or a single standalone Job). type WorkloadNode struct {
+// a specific ReplicatedJob role, or a single standalone Job). type WorkloadItem struct {
     // Name is the logical identifier of this component (e.g., "jobset-root", "driver").
     Name string